tonycanale/CoMiRe_BiometricsPaper/Tutorial.md

 CoMiRe estimation
 =================

-To fit the CoMiRe model it is first necessary to fix the following prior parameters:
+To fit the CoMiRe model it is first necessary to fix the following prior parameters

 ``` r
 J <- 10